Zyzzyva0381/Zyzzyva0381/README.md

 ## Hi there 👋

+I'm **Windy**, student at **School of Physics, Nanjing University**.

 I'm working on this profile.
-Maybe I will make the most of it once the exams are over?
+Maybe I will make the most of it once I feel like it?

-- 🔭 I’m currently working on the finals
+- 🎵 I'm listening to VOCALOID/UTAU music.
 - 🌱 I’m currently learning Reinforcement Learning
-- 🤔 I’m looking for help with how I can learn more about CS
-- 💬 Ask me about anything you are interested in!
+- 🤔 I'm thinking about which emulation technique I should use
 - 📫 How to reach me: E-mail me at xingboni@hotmail.com